Skip to contents

 geom_capellini

-To illustrate geom_capellini, we’ll start with some data prep for the iconic Canadian Weather data:
+To illustrate geom_capellini, we’ll start with some data prep for the iconic Canadian Weather data from fda:

 canada <- data.frame(